GVR Report cover U.S. Hospital Facilities Market Size, Share & Trends Report

 Patient Service Insights

-In terms of patient services, the market is segmented into outpatient services and inpatient services.
-The outpatient services segment dominated the market with a share of 50.6% in 2021.
-The development of new technologies, such as telemedicine, telemonitoring, and diagnostic techniques has led to shorter patient stays as physicians can provide treatment remotely, which, in turn, reduces overhead costs and patient fees.
-Furthermore, there is a gradual shift to outpatient or daycare surgeries among patients.
+The outpatient services segment led the market with the largest revenue share of 53.2% in 2025 and is expected to grow at the fastest CAGR over the forecast period.
+The development of new technologies, such as telemedicine, telemonitoring, and diagnostic techniques, has led to shorter patient stays, as physicians can provide treatment remotely, which in turn reduces overhead costs and patient fees.
+Furthermore, there has been a gradual shift to outpatient or daycare surgeries among patients in recent years.
 Minimally invasive surgeries have made it possible for daycare surgeries to flourish.
-This is expected to boost the outpatient service segment growth.
+This is expected to boost the growth of the outpatient service segment.
+In terms of patient services, the U.S. hospital facilities industry is segmented into outpatient services and inpatient services.
+Meanwhile, the inpatient services segment is expected to expand owing to the rising number of hospitalizations and the high cost of care for inpatients.

-The inpatient services segment is expected to grow owing to the rising number of hospitalizations and high cost of care for inpatients.
-According to Healthcare Cost and Utilization Project (HCUP), in 2018, septicemia, heart failure, osteoarthritis, pneumonia, and diabetes with complications were the top five reasons for inpatient stays in the U.S. The inpatient services segment is projected to have moderate growth during the forecast period.
+The inpatient services segment is expected to grow at a significant CAGR over the forecast period.
 Inpatient services are the primary source of revenue for hospitals.
 However, due to the introduction of novel techniques, such as better diagnostics and interventional surgeries, the recovery time for patients is being reduced.
 Thus, the average time for an inpatient is reduced, which, in turn, is expected to decrease the share of the inpatient services segment in the near future.

 Service Type Insights